-This year, Tiz the Law fits the bill as the most ideal horse to continue the Prep Race winning trend as he romped in the Florida Derby in March and then again in the Travers Stakes in early August.
-As for the rest of the prep races, Honor A.P took home the Santa Anita Derby, while Art Collector took home the Blue Grass Stakes.
+This year, Essential Quality fits the bill as the most ideal horse to continue the Prep Race winning trend as he romped in the Blue Grass Stakes in early April after winning the Southwest Stakes in late February.
+As for the rest of the prep races, Known Agenda took home the honors in the Florida Derby, Rock your World won the Santa Anita Derby, and Bourbonic won the Wood Memorial.

 Fading the Favorite

+If there is one thing I’ve learned betting on horse racing over my time is that you’re not going to get rich by betting favorites.
+That concept holds true in an optional claiming race for $12,000, a major prep race, or at the Kentucky Derby.
 One of the most popular Kentucky Derby trends is simply to fade the favorite.
-However, over the last seven years – not including last year with the DQ of Maximum Security – the favorite has won the Kentucky Derby in six straight years starting with Orb in 2013, California Chrome, American Pharaoh, Nyquist, Always Dreaming and Justify.
-This year, Tiz the Law will be the overwhelming favorite, and it’ll be interesting to see if he can live up to the low price tag.
+However, over the last eight years – not including 2019 with the DQ of Maximum Security – the favorite has won the Kentucky Derby in six of the last seven years with Orb in 2013, California Chrome, American Pharaoh, Nyquist, Always Dreaming and Justify.
+Authentic broke that trend in 2020 when he romped home at 8/1.
+This year, Essential Quality will likely be the post-time favorite, and it’ll be interesting to see if he can live up to the low-price tag.
 Prior to those six straight winners, the Derby favorite had been an afterthought, having not won in 20 straight years.
-If you’re the type of bettor who likes to bet favorites, Tiz the Law may be the horse for you.
+If you’re the type of bettor who likes to bet favorites, Essential Quality may be the horse for you.

 Want free Kentucky Derby picks for 2021?
 Our experts are the best Kentucky Derby handicappers in the nation, and you can get their picks free (first-time clients only), Get $60 worth of Kentucky Derby premium members’ picks free.

 - Kentucky Derby Winners